platformio/platformio-docs/core/userguide/lib/cmd_uninstall.rst

     # (run it from a project root where is located "platformio.ini")
     platformio lib uninstall [LIBRARY...]

+    # uninstall dependencies for the specific project environment
+    # (run it from a project root where is located "platformio.ini")
+    platformio lib -e myenv uninstall [OPTIONS] [LIBRARY...] platformio lib -d /path/to/platformio/project -e myenv uninstall [OPTIONS] [LIBRARY...]

     # uninstall library from global storage
     platformio lib --global uninstall [LIBRARY...]
     platformio lib -g uninstall [LIBRARY...]